-As an expectant or new parent, you have the trusted pregnancy resources of DeKalb Medical.
+As an expectant or new parent, you have the trusted pregnancy resources of Emory Decatur Hospital.
 As you prepare for this wonderful event, remember that early prenatal care and regular checkups are important gifts to give yourself and your baby.
 While every woman and pregnancy is different, this general information is designed to help you care for yourself and your baby and to help you know what to expect in pregnancy.
 Of course, the best source of information is your healthcare provider.
 We encourage you to talk with him or her about any specific information you may need.
 The tabs below list information in regards to what you can expect in the different stages of your pregnancy.

 In the first month of pregnancy, your baby is about one-half inch long.
 The circulatory system and other vital organs such as the heart, brain, lungs, eyes and ears have begun to form.
 By the end of the second month, all essential structures are in place, and the baby is about 1 inch long.